stablekernel/aqueduct/source/docs/tut/writing-tests.md

 ## Testing in Aqueduct

 So far, we've tested our application by using a web application.
 This isn't a good way to test an application.
 A better way is to write automated test cases.
-An automated test case not only tests the code you are working on, but makes sure the code you've worked on the past continues to work as you make changes.
+An automated test case not only tests the code you are working on, but makes sure the code you've worked on in the past continues to work as you make changes.
 A good development practice is to configure [TravisCI](https://travis-ci.com) to run all of your tests for every code change.

 Because testing is so important, there is a package for writing Aqueduct application tests.
 In this chapter, we will use this package to make sure our hero endpoints are working correctly.